ekonda/kutana/docs/index.rst

 you still can use them, but you will need to manager their uploads, parsing, e.t.c. on your own.

-Below you can find exmaple handler that will read and send three types of attachments.
-Type "graffiti" is not present in vkontakte's backend, so it can be seen as demonstartion of how to work with "custom" types.
+Below you can find example handler that will read and send three types of attachments.

 .. code-block:: python

     @plugin.on_commands(["documents"])
-    async def _(msg, ctx):
+    async def __(msg, ctx):
         path_to_pizza = get_path(__file__, "assets/pizza.png")
         path_to_audio = get_path(__file__, "assets/audio.ogg")